v1tor2003/BeeCrowdPractice/README.md

 # BeeCrowdPractice

-Some problems from BeeCrowd that I have solved, there solutions from the begining when I started to learn code, mostly of them were solved using C.
+Some problems from BeeCrowd that I have solved, there are solutions from the begining when I started to learn code, mostly of them were solved using C.